mtempleton94/bigdata-docker/README.md

 - Separate containers for hadoop name and data nodes so multiple data nodes can be run.
 - Change Java version to JDK to allow Maven based Java projects to run.
 - Maven support for impala container
+- Add an Accumulo container
+- Fix the "metastore already exists" error